×

 Alan Sanders has been making photographs since the 70’s and teaching photography since the 80’s.
 He has taught at the University of Alaska, Anchorage and Western Washington University in Bellingham, Washington.

-As a recovering commercial photographer specializing in advertising and public relations, he now concentrates on fine art photography.
-His photographs have been in many group- and one-person shows.
-Alan also has work in the permanent collections of several museums as well as many private collections.
+As a recovering commercial photographer specializing in advertising and public relations, Alan now concentrates on his own fine art photography.
+His photographs have been in many group and one person shows over the years.
+He has work in the permanent collections of several museums as well as many private collections.
+Alan has also spent many years doing custom printing, both analog and digital, and still loves to see a good quality print.

 John D’Onofrio